Thermic Lance Pipe

 Plain Mild Steel lancing pipes are commonly used where there is an abundance of combustible material present and a lower heat output is required.

 Supplied in two standard lengths: 2.75m and 5.5 metre.

 - Calorized Lance Lancing Pipes

-Calorizing is a principle by which the surface of the material is modified through a process of diffusion of aluminum, when the lance is exposed to high temperatures.
-The gasified aluminum expands to form an alloy layer of ferroaluminum on the surface of the steel material, which protects it against severe oxidation.
+Calorizing is a principle by which the surface of the material is modified through a process of diffusion of aluminium, when the lance is exposed to high temperatures.
+The gasified aluminium expands to form an alloy layer of ferro aluminium on the surface of the steel material, which protects it against severe oxidation.

 Plain Mild Steel Lance will start to combust at 1,425 degrees C; while a Calorized lance will start to combust at 2,050 degrees C.